* This is the Professional Version. *

 Liver biopsy, although imperfect, is the gold standard diagnostic test.

-Noninvasive testing, including ultrasound elastography and MRI elastography, is becoming increasingly important.
+Noninvasive testing, including ultrasound elastography and magnetic resonance elastography, is becoming increasingly important.

 Treat the cause of fibrosis.